 Between March 2012 and March 2014, 66 premenopausal women diagnosed with a max of two fibroids 8 cm or smaller participated in 1 year of follow-up care without undergoing fibroid treatment.1 The researchers used a three-dimensional (3D) ultrasound with power Doppler, a tool that can detect blood flow in vessels, especially those found inside organs.
 To measure the ongoing fibroid vascular index, each woman had a 3D ultrasound with power Doppler at the start of the study and then at 3, 6, and 12 months.
 Change in fibroid volume and fibroid growth rate were also calculated.

 Results showed that fibroid volume and growth rate were related to its initial vascular index.1 Over 12 months, the average fibroid growth rate was 8.98%.
 But for fibroids that were highly vascularized, or in other words had more blood vessels present, the fibroid growth rate was greater and detected at 10.5%.
-If a fibroid’s vascular index increased by just 1%, it was linked with a 7-cm3 larger fibroid volume at the one-year mark.
+If a fibroid’s vascular index increased by just 1%, it was linked with a 7-cm3 larger fibroid volume at the 1-year mark.

 How can determining fibroid growth better the care women receive?